mwlong23/portfolio-landingpage/README.md

 #### By _**Mitchell Long**_

-## What is it?
+## Description

 _This is a page I created from scratch to showcase what I've learned throughout my first week as an Epicodus student.
 Ive used html, CSS and Bootstrap to style a moc portfolio of my work that houses my resume and links to my github projects._

 ## Setup/Installation Requirements

-_No setup necessary,simply visit the GitHub pages branch of this repo and you can view it live. _
+_To view this page simply clone this repo or visit the gh-pages branch @ https://mwlong23.github.io/portfolio-landingpage/ -_

 ## Known Bugs

 _This page is not as responsive as it should be.
-It's not properly formatted to all screen sizes and loses its structure as the screen size is decreased.
-I did my best with the time I had!_
+Responsiveness is limited and is best suited for larger viewports._

 ## Support and contact details

-_If you have trouble viewing this project or have questions please email me at mwlong23@gmail.com_
+_If any bugs or have suggestions please contact Mitch Long @ meechllada@gmail.com_

 ## Technologies Used

-_This project uses a combination HTML, CSS and Bootstrap.
-There is nothing extra-special going on here._
+_This page was built using HTML, and CSS_

 ### License

-*This content is covered by an MIT openware License.*
+*This content is distributed under the MIT open software License*

-Copyright (c) 2017 **_{Mitch Long with help from Epicodus}_**
+Copyright (c) 2017 **_Mitchell Long_**